MrBidya/TechFest/README.rst

 ========

 Project for Softuni Techfest 3-4 June 2017.
 Implements a simple math problem solver and provides a web API for easy usage.
+Currently solves all types of equations as well as a few types of inequalities.
+See usage examples below.

 :License: MIT